Peter Suschitzky

-Peter Suschitzky, A.S.C. (born 25 July 1941) is a British cinematographer and photographer, known for his collaboration with David Cronenberg from 1988 to 2014.
+Peter Suschitzky, A.S.C. (born 25 July 1941) is a British retired cinematographer and photographer, known for his collaboration with David Cronenberg from 1988 to 2014.

 Early life and education

-Suschitzky was born in London, England, the son of the BAFTA-nominated cinematographer Wolfgang Suschitzky, of an Austrian of Jewish descent.
+Suschitzky was born in London, England, the son of the BAFTA-nominated cinematographer Wolfgang Suschitzky, an Austrian of Jewish descent.

-Although music was his passion, he chose to pursue a career in cinematography while studying at Institut des hautes études cinématographiques in Paris, France.
+Although music was Peter's passion, he chose to pursue a career in cinematography while studying at Institut des hautes études cinématographiques in Paris, France.

 Career

-He became a clapper boy at age 19 and a camera operator at age 22.
+He became a clapper boy at the age of 19 and a camera operator at the age of 22.

 Among his first films as DP was It Happened Here, a mockumentary-style World War II film about life in the United Kingdom, following a hypothetical Axis victory in World War II.
 The film was shot on handheld, 16mm film in order to give it a gritty, realistic look inspired by wartime newsreels.
 Due to the film's independent nature and unusual subject matter, its production lasted a total of eight years.

 In 1975, Suschitzky shot The Rocky Horror Picture Show, a comedy musical film that, while initially unsuccessful, has since become a massive cult film, with regular midnight screenings attended by dedicated, cosplaying fans.
 He shot the 1977 biopic Valentino for director Ken Russell, for which he received a nomination for a BAFTA Film Award for Best Cinematography.
-Three years later, he would lens the second entry in the long-running Star Wars film series, The Empire Strikes Back, considered to be the best in the series.
+Three years later, he would lens the second entry in the long-running Star Wars film series, The Empire Strikes Back, widely considered to be the best in the series.

 Suschitzky replaced Mark Irwin as David Cronenberg's regular director of photography after Irwin left Dead Ringers during pre-production.
 Their collaboration lasted until 2014, with Maps to the Stars, with Douglas Koch replacing Suschitzky as Cronenberg's regular in 2022.